What Is a CUI Enclave? How to Reduce CMMC Scope and Compliance Costs

 Common approaches to building a CUI Enclave

 What does building a CUI enclave actually look like in practice?
-It depends on your team, your tech stack, and your budget.
-While there’s no one-size-fits-all approach, most organizations end up choosing from a few tried-and-true models:
+It depends on your team, your technical maturity, and your budget.
+While there’s no one-size-fits-all approach, most organizations implement one of the following models:

 The CMMC Compliance Kit